SliferSkyd/airplane-shooting/README.md

 - [Lazyfoo](https://lazyfoo.net) for SDL2 tutorials.
 - [Phattrienphanmem123az](https://phattrienphanmem123az.com) to build basic game features.

-Images, sounds and font types are downloaded from free sources.
+All images, sounds and font types are downloaded from free sources.

 ## Contributing
 Due to being my first game project, it might be exist some bugs.
 If you find any, please feedback to me.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License